albeus/gce-cwl-training/README.md

-# GCWL lab installer on GCE
+# CWL lab installer on GCE

 Configure an environment for CWL training on Google Compute Engine.